CARA-ch/emed-service-guide/docs/transactions/documents.md

 ## Metadata

-When two cardinalities are given, the first one is for Content Sender actors and the second one for the Document Repository actor.
+When two cardinalities are given, the first one is for Content Sender actor and the second one for the Document Repository actor.

 | DocumentEntry                  | Cardinality | Comment                                           |
 | ------------------------------ | :---------: | ------------------------------------------------- |